Technology

 Whether your target is systematic Mechanical Alignment (MA), personalized Kinematic Alignment (KA), restricted Kinematic Alignment (rKA), or Functional Alignment (FA), the robot will hit the bullseye with unparalleled consistency.

-• Manual TKA: Even in the hands of high-volume, fellowship-trained arthroplasty surgeons, radiographic outliers (defined as >3° deviation from the planned target) occur in approximately 15-20% of cases.
+• Manual TKA: Even in the hands of high-volume, fellowship-trained arthroplasty surgeons, radiographic outliers (defined as >3Β° deviation from the planned target) are common β€” commonly reported around 15-20% of cases, and higher in some series.

 However, the critical question remains: does a "perfect" X-ray matter?